datakind/affordable-housing-tooling/workstream1/documentation/README.md

 ### Web Form

-This method is intended to be used to enter project information
+This method is intended to be used to enter project information from one funding application for a single development project.
-During a testing phase, the data could be copied manually from pdf forms submitted as applications for grants.
+During phase-in period, the data could be copied manually from the pdf forms submitted as applications for grants.
-This is still a manual process but it avoids copying project parameters and calculation of data validity conditions, eligibility criteria, and portfolio constraints, as well as any manual data collection that is required for
+This is still a manual process but it avoids copying project parameters and avoids the manual calculation of data validity conditions, eligibility criteria, and portfolio constraints, as well as any manual data collection that is required for